Northern Crusades: Background

-Armed conflict between the Finnic peoples, Balts and Slavs who dwelt by the Baltic shores and their Saxon and Danish neighbors to the north and south had been common for several centuries before the crusade.
+Armed conflict between the Finnic peoples, Balts, and Slavs who lived by the Baltic shores, and their Saxon and Danish neighbors to the north and south, had been common for several centuries before the crusade.
 The previous battles had largely been caused by attempts to destroy castles and sea trade routes to gain an economic advantage in the region, and the crusade basically continued this pattern of conflict, albeit now inspired and prescribed by the Pope and undertaken by Papal knights and armed monks.

 Wendish Crusade

 The campaigns started with the 1147 Wendish Crusade against the Polabian Slavs (or "Wends") of what is now northern and eastern Germany.
 The crusade occurred parallel to the Second Crusade to the Holy Land, and continued irregularly until the 16th century.

 Swedish Crusades

-The Swedish crusades were campaigns by Sweden against Finns, Tavastians and Karelians during period from 1150 to 1293.
+The Swedish crusades were campaigns by Sweden against Finns, Tavastians, and Karelians during the period from 1150 to 1293.
+The wars with the Eastern Orthodox Novgorod Republic also had a religious aspect.

 Danish Crusades

 The Danes are known to have made at least three crusades to Finland.
-First mention of these crusades is from 1187 when crusader Esbern Snare mentioned in his Christmas feast speech a major victory from the Finns.
-Two next known crusades were made in 1191 and in 1202.
-The latter one was led by the Bishop of Lund, Anders Sunesen, with his brother.
+The first mention of these crusades is from 1187, when crusader Esbern Snare mentioned—in his Christmas-feast speech—a major victory over the Finns.
+The next known crusades were made in 1191 and in 1202; the latter was led by the Bishop of Lund, Anders Sunesen, with his brother.

+Journalist Matts Dumell explains that there was a rivalry between the churches in Denmark and Sweden.
+This led them to compete, which amongst other things took the form of conquests, gaining of adherents to Christianity and propaganda wins against the other.
+The possibility that Finland was part of Sweden in the mid-1100's to early 1200's is virtually impossible due to this and Sweden saw civil strife from within in this period as well, which took the form of several battles, assassinations between several strongmen from House of Sverker and House of Erik.
+Only in 1216, would the Pope change his preference that the Finnish areas should not be part of the Danish king, but now be under the Swedish king's 'protection'.
+However, only in 1165 did the Roman Catholic Church start to "expect" bigger territorial gains and adherents from the Danes in missionary work Finland and Estonia, this despite Finland had seen some conversion to Christianity before 1165 already.
+There is scholarly debate over how successful the Danes were in the end and if they gained any permanent foothold or territory in Finland before the Swedes begun their efforts.
+Dumell debates if places like an fort in Saxby near Porvoo could be an product of this Danish presence, possibly built during their crusade in 1191.

+Dumell lists several possible crusades by Denmark to Finland: